The runtime-data-validation

 };

-This is the validation function for @IsIntRange.
-This particular validation function has to accommodate whether its value is a number or a string.
-If it is a number, the validation is directly handled in this function, otherwise it is handled in a function provided by the validator.js library.
+, the validation is directly handled in this function, otherwise it is handled in a function provided by the validator.js

 Defining validation functions

-The point of bringing this up is to demonstrate that data validation is a step beyond type validation.
-We can easily determine between number and string.
-But, the question of whether a string is a numerical string is a deeper question having to do with the contents of the string.
+is a numerical string is a deeper question having to do with the contents of the string.
 Likewise, if you want to limit the number to a given range, that's an even deeper question.

 In other words, data validation is type validation plus determining whether the values are legitimate.

 A variable that is supposed to represent speed is going to be valid for a given range of numerical values.
-It's not enough to determine that the variable is a number or a string which is numerical.
-One must also determine whether the value is within the acceptable range.
+It's not enough to determine that the variable is a number

-Therefore the validation functions we pass to generateValidationDecorator should not stop at a determination of the data type.
+should not stop at a determination of the data type.
 They need to determine validity as well.
-The @IsURL decorator determines whether a string is a valid URL, for example.
+The @IsURL

 Using validation functions

-Inside the runtime-data-validation package, the validation functions are accessed this way:
+package, the validation functions are accessed this way:

 import {